Charlie Fox book seven

 Years of falling off horses as a kid taught me not to try and break a fall with my limbs outstretched.
 Later, years of martial arts training of one form or another taught me how to use them to slow my descent much more scientifically.

-I had visions of continuing to roll right up over the roof, at which point the huge slant-sided advertising hoarding that ran full length along it would probably have broken my back.
-Then the driver of the rogue cab stood on his brakes.
+I had visions of continuing to roll right up over the roof, at which point the huge slant-sided advertising hoarding that ran full-length along it would probably have broken my back.
+Then the driver of the rogue cab slammed on his brakes.

 The Crown Vic lurched, slithering, to a stop, jolting as it hit something that I could only pray wasn’t my father’s body.
 The sudden deceleration was enough to spit me straight off the front edge of the bonnet and send me thumping back down onto the ground, knocking the wind out of me.
 The last time I’d been hit by a moving vehicle while on foot, I recalled whimsically, at least I’d had the forethought to be wearing bike leathers.